 i) Right to withdraw the data protection consent

 Every data subject whose personal data are processed has the right to withdraw consent to the processing of personal data at any time.

-If the data subject wishes to exercise his/her right to withdraw consent, he/she may contact an employee of the controller at any time.
+If the data subject wishes to exercise his/her right to withdraw consent, he/she may contact the Data Protection Officer at any time.

 10. Legal basis of processing